Dakoda Shepley

-Dakoda Shepley (born December 27, 1994) is a Canadian American football offensive tackle for the Indianapolis Colts of the National Football League (NFL).
-He was drafted by the Saskatchewan Roughriders of the Canadian Football League fifth overall in the first round in the 2018 CFL Draft.
-He spent time with the New York Jets of the National Football League in 2018.
+Dakoda Shepley (born December 27, 1994) is a Canadian professional football offensive tackle for the Dallas Cowboys of the National Football League.
 Shepley played university football at British Columbia.

-Early years
+Early life

-Shepley attended Holy Names High School.
+Shepley attended Holy Names High School in Windsor, Ontario.
 His main sport was ice hockey and didn't start playing football until suffering a broken hand during his sophomore season.

 He enrolled at the University of British Columbia.
 He was redshirted in 2013.
 He was a four-year starter, playing right tackle and right guard.
 As a sophomore, he contributed to the team winning the Vanier Cup championship.
 As a senior, he was named a Canada West All-star at right tackle.

 Professional career

 New York Jets

-Shepley was signed as an undrafted free agent by the New York Jets after the 2018 NFL Draft on May 4.
+Shepley was signed as an undrafted free agent by the New York Jets after the 2018 NFL draft on May 4.
 He attended training camp and played three preseason games with the Jets before being released on August 31, 2018.

 Saskatchewan Roughriders

-Despite being signed by the New York Jets a week earlier, the Saskatchewan Roughriders of the Canadian Football League selected Shepley with the fifth overall pick in the 2018 CFL Draft.
+Despite being signed by the New York Jets a week earlier, the Saskatchewan Roughriders of the Canadian Football League (CFL) selected Shepley with the fifth overall pick in the 2018 CFL draft.
 Shepley signed a two-year deal with the Roughriders in March 2019.
 Shepley made his CFL debut on June 13, 2019, against the Hamilton Tiger-Cats and started 14 games as a rookie.
 He was the unanimous selection for Saskatchewan Roughriders Most Outstanding Rookie.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Shepley chose to opt-out of his contract with the Roughriders on August 25, 2020.